SciML/DiffEqDocs.jl/docs/src/types/jump_types.md

 ### Mathematical Specification of an problem with jumps

 Jumps are defined as a Poisson process which changes states at some `rate`.
 When there are multiple possible jumps, the process is a compound Poisson process.
-On their own, a jump equation is continuous-time Markov Chain where the time to the next jump is exponentially distributed as calculated by the rate.
+On its own, a jump equation is a continuous-time Markov Chain where the time to the next jump is exponentially distributed as calculated by the rate.
 This type of process, known in biology as "Gillespie discrete stochastic simulations" and modeled by the Chemical Master Equation (CME), is the same thing as adding jumps